 CD36 and lipoprotein lipase (LPL) are both transport proteins involved in lipid mobilization and triglyceride storage in various cell types; including adipocytes.
 Accumulation of excess lipids in non-adipose tissues leads to cell dysfunction or cell death.
 To address our hypothesis that ARB can improves lipid utilization, we measured body mass, retroperitoneal mass, adipose lipase activity, CD36 and LPL expression in five groups of rats; 1) Long-Evans Tokushima Otsuka (LETO) normal diet (ND)(n=6), 2) Otsuka Long Evans Tokushima Fatty (OLETF) ND (n=8), 3) OLETF high fat diet (HFD, 62% fat in food)(n=8), 4) OLETF + angiotensin receptor blocker (ARB) (10 mg olmesartan/kg??d ??
 6 wk)(n=8) 5) OLTEF HFD + ARB (n=7).
 Results demonstrate improvements CD36, LPL and lipase activity in OLETF relative to LETO.
 Body mass increased 38% in OLETF relative to LETO, ARB decreased by 20% relative to OLETF and HFD+ARB decreased by 37% in relation to HFD.
 ARB retroperitoneal fat decreased 16% in relation to OLETF and ARB+HFD decreased 72% in retroperitoneal fat compared to HFD.
 Results suggest ARB treatment increases lipid utilization and provides a source of treatment to ameliorate the pathogenesis of hyperlipidemia from a high fat diet.

 Jesus Partida is a rising third-year undergraduate student in bioengineering.
 He is currently researching stroke rehabilitation through MRI Compatible systems at the Georgia Institute of Technology under Dr. Jun Ueda.
 Jesus Partida expects to graduate in the spring of 2017.
 Jesus is also involved in the SACNAS (Society for Advancement of Hispanics/Chicanos and Native Americans in Science) chapter at the University of California Merced.
 In the Fall of 2015 he will be Vice President of the chapter a step up from being the treasurer for the club the previous semester.
 He is also currently doing research with Dr. Anand Bala Subramaniam during the semester.
 This summer program provides Jesus a chance to perform research outside his field of study and give him a chance to see what he would like to do his graduate level degree in he is currently debating between Material Science and Engineering and Mechanical Engineering.
-In the future Jesus would like to teach at the college level in the field of engineering to many future undergraduates and motivate them to be the best they can be, Jesus has a mother and father back at home taking care of his 7 year old little brother back at home.
-For fun Jesus enjoys playing video games particularly role-playing games as well as other nerdy games.
+In the future Jesus would like to teach at the college level in the field of engineering to many future undergraduates and motivate them to be the best they can be.
+For fun, Jesus enjoys playing video games particularly role-playing games as well as other nerdy games.
 He also enjoys going to Bakery Club and making desserts.